jadonk/cloud9-examples/BeagleBone/Blue/EduMIP/python/0README.md

 The following use the [Adafruit BeagleBone python library](https://learn.adafruit.com/setting-up-io-python-library-on-beaglebone-black/overview).

-- internalLED.py - Blink an interal LED
+- internalLED.py    // Blink an interal LED
-- button.py - Read the PAUSE button and flash an internal LED
+- button.py         // Read the PAUSE button and flash an internal LED
-- seqLEDs.py - Flashes the four USR LEDs in sequence
+- seqLEDs.py        // Flashes the four USR LEDs in sequence

 These use the Strawson Design [Robotics Cape library](http://strawsondesign.com/#!manual-install).

-- encoders.py - Reads the motors encoders and displays the position
+- encoders.py   // Reads the motors encoders and displays the position
-- imu.py - Read the Inertial Measurement Unit and displays the Acceraltion, Gyro, Compas and Temerature.
+- imu.py        // Read the Inertial Measurement Unit and displays the Acceraltion, Gyro, Compas and Temerature.
-- motors.py - Spins the motors
+- motors.py     // pins the motors
-- balance.py - Balances the robot.
+- balance.py    // Balances the robot.
 Use the arrow keys to drive around